4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Maker games

-\strut Regular play is defined the same as in Section \ref{section3}, with FP in the role of Maker and SP in the role of Breaker.
-We now show that regular play is still optimal in the Maker-Maker convention, and that it leads to the desired result: FP winning if Alice wins the Geography game, or a draw if Bob wins the Geography game.
+We define regular play the exact same as in Section \ref{section3}, with FP in the role of Maker and SP in the role of Breaker.
+We must show that regular play is still optimal in the Maker-Maker convention, and that it leads to the desired result: FP winning if Alice wins the Geography game, or a draw if Bob wins the Geography game.

 As the players follow regular play, the updated red edges in the Maker-Maker convention are the same as the updated edges were in the Maker-Breaker convention, so FP makes the same threats that Maker would in the Maker-Breaker convention.
 However, we need to check that the updated blue edges are not an issue, i.e. that SP never threatens anything of his own.
-The next two claims are key in that regard.
+The next claim is key in that regard.

+\begin{claim} At any point throughout regular play and assuming both players follow it, all updated blue edges are of size 3 or 4, and those of size 3 are precisely of the form $\{p_b,q_b,y_b\}$ or $\{p_b,q_b,y_c\}$ inside gadgets of nodes in $M_{1,2}$ with the notations from Table \ref{tab:tableau2}.
+Moreover, throughout the first sequence of regular play, all updated blue edges are of size 4. \end{claim}

-\begin{claim} Throughout regular play and assuming both players follow it, every move $y$ that regular play suggests for SP appears in no updated blue edge at that point, apart from one exception: for an active node in $M_{1,2}$, using the notation from Table \ref{tab:tableau2}, when regular play dictates SP to pick $y=z_1$ (resp. $y=z_2$), there is a single updated blue edge $\{z_1,p_b,q_b,z_b\}$ (resp. $\{z_2,p_c,q_c,z_c\}$) containing $y$ at that point. \end{claim}
+\begin{proof} This comes from the following simple observation: almost every time regular play suggests some move $y$ for SP, all edges containing $y$ have already been killed by FP at that point, meaning that they contain at least one vertex that has been picked by FP earlier during regular play.
+The only exception happens for an active node in $M_{1,2}$, when regular play suggests that SP picks $y=z_1$ (resp. $y=z_2$), as there is a single updated blue edge $\{p_b,q_b,y_b,z_1\}$ (resp. $\{p_c,q_c,y_c,z_2\}$) containing $y$ at that point, which yields the updated blue edge $\{p_b,q_b,y_b\}$ (resp. $\{p_c,q_c,y_c\}$).